Arpeggio Anchor Build Guide

 For regular spools

-press the dry spool onto the motor until fully seated. twist until the holes align, secure with 3 M3x8 screws.
+Press the dry spool onto the motor until fully seated. twist until the holes align, secure with 3 M3x8 screws.

 Put an M4x12 screw through a 4x13x5 bearing follow by 2 M4 washers, then screw it into the 4 mm hole in the center of the spool.